 This page contains alpha releases of a program that generates flow maps and its source code.
 This is derived from the code that was described in the Flow Map Layout paper that appeared in Infovis 2005, by Doantam Phan, Ling Xiao, Ron Yeh, Terry Winograd, and Pat Hanrahan.

-The code is released under a Berkeley Software Distribution License, with a optional postcard if you find the software useful.
+The code is released under a Berkeley Software Distribution License.

 If you want to run the software and make some simple flow maps of your own, you can download a set of files that work with Java 5 or better.
 We provide some sample data files in a .csv (comma separate value) format on which the code should work.
 We make no guarantees about anything else.